-Five lists of causes have been developed for tabulation and publication of mortality data in this volume.
-The Each-Cause List, List of 282 Selected Causes, List of 72 Selected Causes, List of 61 Selected Causes of Infant Death, and List of 34 Selected Causes of Death.
+Five lists of causes have been developed for tabulation and publication of mortality data in this volume: The Each-Cause List, List of 282 Selected Causes of Death, List of 72 Selected Causes of Death, List of 61 Selected Causes of Infant Death, and List of 34 Selected Causes of Death.
 These lists were designed to be as comparable as possible with the NCHS lists more recently in use under the Eighth Revision.
 However, complete comparability could not always be achieved.

-The Each-Cause List is made up of each three-digit category of the WHO Detailed List and each four-digit subcategory to which deaths may be validly assigned.
+The Each-Cause List is made up of each three-digit category of the WHO Detailed List to which deaths may be validly assigned and most four-digit subcategories.
 The list is used for tabulation for the entire United States.
-The published Each-Cause table does not show the four-digit subcategories provided for Motor vehicle accidents (E810-E825), however, these subcategories, which identify persons injured, are shown in the accident tables of this report (section 5).
+The published Each-Cause table does not show the four-digit subcategories provided for Motor vehicle accidents (E810-E825); however, these subcategories, which identify persons injured, are shown in the accident tables of this report (section 5).
 Special fifth-digit subcategories are also used in the accident tables to identify place of accident when deaths from nontransport accidents are shown.
 These are not shown in the Each-Cause table.

-The List of 262 Selected Causes of Death is constructed from BTL rubrics 01-46 and E47-E56.
+The List of 282 Selected Causes of Death is constructed from BTL rubrics 01-46 and E47-E56.
 Each of the 56 BTL two-digit titles can be obtained either directly or by combining titles in the List.
 The three-digit level of the BTL is modified more extensively.
-Where more detail was desired, categories not shown in the three-digit rubrics were added to the List of 252 Selected Causes of Death.
+Where more detail was desired, categories not shown in the three-digit rubrics were added to the List of 282 Selected Causes of Death.
 Where less detail was needed, the three-digit rubrics were combined.
 Moreover, each of the 50 rubrics of the WHO Mortality List can be obtained from the List of 282 Selected Causes of Death.
-The List is used in tables published for the United States and each State.

-The List of 72 Selected Causes of Death was constructed by combining titles in the $\bar{}$ ist of 282 Selected Causes c° Death.
+The List of 72 Selected Causes of Death was constructed by combining titles in the List of 282 Selected Causes of Death.
 It is used in tables published for the United States and each State, and for standard metropolitan statistical areas.